sparkflows/sparkflows-docs/docs/user-guide/copilot/index.rst

     :doc:`/user-guide/copilot/copilot`

+    How to add Copilot in Sparkflows

+    ---

+    :doc:`/user-guide/copilot/copilot-wf`

+    How to use Copilot in Workflows

+    ---

+    :doc:`/user-guide/copilot/copilot-pipeline`

+    How to use Copilot in Pipelines

+    ---

+    :doc:`/user-guide/copilot/copilot-nodes`

+    How to use Copilot in Nodes

+    ---

+    :doc:`/user-guide/copilot/copilot-project`

-    How to use Copilot in Sparkflows
+    How to use Copilot in Projects

+    ---

+    :doc:`/user-guide/copilot/copilot-examples`

+    Examples on Copilot for workflows and pipelines

     ---